puentebravo/Keygen2.5/README.md

 # Keygen2.5

-A variant of Keygen utilizing the window.crypto.getRandomValues() method
+A variant of Keygen utilizing the window.crypto.getRandomValues() method.